willwhitney/willwhitney.github.io/index.md

 ![me in lab](assets/img/in_lab.jpg)

 I'm Will Whitney, a PhD student working with Kyunghyun Cho at NYU.
 Before this I worked with Josh Tenenbaum and Tejas Kulkarni at MIT for my Master's.
 In a past life I started a company and went through Y Combinator.
+I'm also the creator of [Hydrogen](https://atom.io/packages/hydrogen), an interactive coding environment for the Atom text editor, which has been downloaded >1,500,000 times.

 ## Research interests
 Currently I'm working on reinforcement learning for continuous control and representation learning.
 Previously I worked on generative models with interpretable latent spaces.